WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 # JavaScript Build Setup

 This page covers how to set up your development environment to use the ESNext syntax.
-ESNext is JavaScript code written using features that are only available in a specification greater than ECMAScript 5 (ES5 for short) or that includes custom syntax such as [JSX](https://reactjs.org/docs/introducing-jsx.html).
+ESNext is JavaScript code written using features that are only available in a specification greater than ECMAScript 5 (ES5 for short) or that includes a custom syntax such as [JSX](https://reactjs.org/docs/introducing-jsx.html).

 This documentation covers development for your plugin to work with Gutenberg.
-If you want to setup a development environment for developing Gutenberg, see the [CONTRIBUTING.md](https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md) documentation.
+If you want to setup a development environment for developing Gutenberg itself, see the [CONTRIBUTING.md](https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md) documentation.

-ESNext and JSX syntaxes are not valid JavaScript that all browsers can interpret and run.
-This requires a transformation step to convert to valid code a browser can run.
+Most browsers can not interpret or run ESNext and JSX syntaxes, so we use a transformation step to convert these syntaxes to code that browsers can understand.

 There are a few reasons to use ESNext and the extra step.
 First, it makes for simpler code that is easier to read and write.
 Using a transformation step allows for tools to optimize the code to work on the widest variety of browsers.
 Also, by using a build step you can organize your code into smaller modules and files that can be bundled together into a single download.

-Webpack and Babel are the tools that perform this transformation or build step.
+There are many tools that can perform this transformation or build step, but in this tutorial we will focus on Webpack and Babel.

 [Webpack](https://webpack.js.org/) is a pluggable tool that processes JavaScript creating a compiled bundle that runs in a browser.
 [Babel](https://babeljs.io/) transforms JavaScript from one format to another.
 You use Babel as a plugin to Webpack to transform both ESNext and JSX to JavaScript.